Firstyear/prd-blog/blog_source/2018/10/19/rust_rwlock_and_mutex_performance_oddities.rst

 * Do you respond to write requests and have new readers block?
 * Do you favour readers but let writers block until reads are complete?

-The difference is that on a *read* heavy workload, a write will continue to delay so that readers can begin *and* complete (up until some threshold of time).
+The difference is that on a *read* heavy workload, a write will continue to be delayed so that readers can begin *and* complete (up until some threshold of time).
 However, on a writer focused workload, you allow readers to stall so that writes can complete sooner.